Beekeeping 101: Quick Guide To Starting A Hive

 - Hive Tool – A flat bar is needed to open the hive top and for other essential beekeeping tasks.
 Just about any flat bar will work but a flat head screwdriver is likely the cheapest and most handy option.

-- Bottom Board – The wooden stand the beehive box is placed upon should comprise of concrete or bricks to prevent the board from rotting on the ground due to moisture.
+- Bottom Board – The wooden stand the beehive box is placed upon should comprised of concrete or bricks to prevent the board from rotting on the ground due to moisture.

 - Smoker – Smokers come in various sizes and can be chosen to best suit the size of the hive built or purchased.
 Larger smokers tend to be easier to keep lit for novice beekeepers.